zlheos/learngit/readme.txt

 nihao origin/bev

-branch 3 change 1 branch 2 change 1
+branch 2 has change some things